kiranbakale/Apache-Server-Configururation-Using-Ansible-Roles/README.md

 Clone this repository in your machine and go to apache directory.
 The default Ansible Roles location is /etc/ansible/roles/, use following command to go to apache directory. cd /etc/ansible/roles/apache
+Then copy the apache.yml from apache directory file to roles directory using below command. cp apache.yml ..
+Then go back to roles direcotry using below command. cd ..
+Then check the playbook for syntax errors and correct them if you find any. ansible-playbook apache.yml --syntax-check
 To run the roles to configure apache on client nodes just run the apache.yml file using below command. ansible-playbook -v apache.yml
+You are done, you have successfully configured apache server on client nodes.

 License
 -------